Mon - Sun: 24 hours.

 Manual Handling Injury Compensation Calculator

-To give you some idea about how much you could be paid for manual handling injuries, we’ve included a compensation calculator in this section.
+To give you an idea of how much you could be awarded for manual handling injuries, we’ve included a compensation calculator in this section.
 It is based on compensation ranges advised by the Judicial College.
 These are figures for general damages that solicitors, insurers, and courts can refer to when settling claims.

 Compensation Calculator